Eish-1/lexiQ/Readme.md

 ---

-## 🤝 **Contribute**
+## **Contribute**

-We are always looking for contributors!
-Whether you want to help with development, report issues, or request features, we welcome you to fork the repo and submit a pull request.
-Every contribution helps to make **LexiQ** better for everyone! 🚀
+Open for contributors!
+Whether you want to help with development, report issues, or request features, you are welcomed to fork the repo and submit a pull request.
+Every contribution helps to make **LexiQ** better for everyone!

 ---

-**LexiQ** is more than just an AI tool—it's a framework for building custom RAG applications for specific document sets.
-Together, let's make information more accessible! ✨
+**LexiQ** is more than just an AI tool—it's a framework for building **custom RAG applications** for specific document sets.
+Together, let's make information more accessible!